mosse-security/mcsi-library/docs/articles/2022/07/understanding-threat-intelligence-feed-evaluation/understanding-threat-intelligence-feed-evaluation.md

 (understanding-threat-intelligence-feed-evaluation)=
 # Understanding Threat Intelligence: Feed Evaluation

-In this blog post we are going to learn how we can evaluate threat intelligence feeds more effectively with specific considerations.
+Cybersecurity threats are constantly evolving, and it can be difficult to keep up with the latest information.
+This is where threat intelligence feeds come in.
+A threat intelligence feed is a real-time stream of data that includes information about the latest threats.
+This information can be used to help organizations protect themselves from attacks.
+However, not all threat intelligence feeds are created equal.
+In this blog post, we will discuss how to evaluate threat intelligence feeds more effectively.

 ## Analysing threat intelligence feeds